 What was not released on day one

 ChatGPT did not launch with GPT-4.
 GPT-4 reached ChatGPT Plus on March 14, 2023, more than three months after the original ChatGPT release.[7][8]
-That timing is important because many people now remember ChatGPT through the GPT-4 era, not through the more limited research preview.
+That timing matters because many people now remember ChatGPT through the GPT-4, GPT-4o, or GPT-5 eras rather than the more limited research preview.

 ChatGPT did not launch with plugins, browsing, or search.
 Plugins and browsing experiments were announced on March 23, 2023, and ChatGPT search launched on October 31, 2024.[9][10][23][24]
 The original product answered from model training and conversation context, not from live search results.

-ChatGPT did not launch with custom GPTs or a GPT Store.
-OpenAI announced GPTs at DevDay on November 6, 2023, and started rolling out the GPT Store on January 10, 2024.[15][16][17][18]
-That later change turned ChatGPT into more of a platform for task-specific assistants.
+ChatGPT did not launch with memory, Canvas, Projects, custom GPTs, or a GPT Store.
+OpenAI announced GPTs at DevDay on November 6, 2023, started rolling out the GPT Store on January 10, 2024, and added memory and workspace-style features later.[15][16][17][18][39]
+Those changes turned ChatGPT into a more persistent work environment rather than only a disposable chat thread.

 The same caution applies to corporate history.
 OpenAI, Microsoft, and ChatGPT are connected, but not interchangeable.
 For the company context, read OpenAI and Microsoft and OpenAI’s CTO and leadership team.